LARIC-jw/HALF/README.md

 **Zenodo dataset:** https://doi.org/10.5281/zenodo.20781336

-After downloading the Zenodo archive, users may place or symlink the data folder into the repository root using the expected folder name:
+After downloading the Zenodo archive, users may place or symlink the gauge data folder into the repository root using the expected folder name:

 ```text
 gauge_data/